danja/HKMS/docs/next-steps.md

 blog engine

-Use HKMS to build a multi-modal Wiki!!!
+Use HKMS to build a multi-modal Wiki!!! (what did I mean?)

 Plocs-style rendering

+foolicious/gnamgnam - prime store with DMOZ data, cleaned & modified.
+SKOS for category relations?

+for farelo - grading system for done work/estimates, like climbing : technical 1 tedium 3 time 2

 ## NewsMonitor